College of Education

 Admission and General Requirements

 The College of Education follows Graduate School policies relating to admissions, academic standards, residency, transfer credit, time limitations, and thesis options (see Graduate Study in this Bulletin).
 In addition to meeting the general requirements of the Graduate School, applicants for counseling and educational administration must complete a separate application (see graduate studies in the Counseling Department and the Educational Leadership and Policy Studies Department pages in this Bulletin).
-The minimum number of hours required for the M.Ed. degree is 33 except that the elementary and secondary counseling emphases require 48 hours and the mental health emphasis requires 60 hours.
+The minimum number of hours required for the M.Ed. degree is 30 credit hours, except that the K-12 school counseling and mental health emphasis areas require 60 credit hours.
 The school has adopted a flexible policy on exit requirements, which are determined departmentally.

 Advisement and Program Planning

-Upon acceptance, each student is assigned a faculty advisor but should make an advising appointment for their first semester only with an OASIS advisor.
-A faculty advisor counsels the student in registration and program planning thereafter.
+Upon admission, each M.Ed. student is assigned a faculty advisor but should make an advising appointment to meet with an OASIS (College of Education Advising Office) advisor for the first semester of coursework only.
+A faculty advisor typically advises the student regarding registration and program planning thereafter.
 A program plan for the master's degree must be completed during the first semester that the student's academic program commences.
 This form includes all coursework required for the academic program and the exit requirement.

-Students working toward teacher certification as graduate students should complete state certification forms in the OASIS one year before those requirements will be completed.
+Students working toward teacher certification as graduate students should complete state certification forms in OASIS (College of Education Advising Office) one year before those requirements will be completed.
+Just remove this sentence).

 Faculty Advisor Assignment Information